atreyasha/spp-explainability/docs/develop.md

         3.  consider using a generic function for batch minima, since this could be dependent on the semiring

+        4.  add visualization of computational graph function directly to sopa torch model

-        4.  change frequency of tensorboard, evaluation and model saving to update-level
+        5.  change frequency of tensorboard, evaluation and model saving to update-level

             1.  update arg parser with new arguments